 Blair, a women's baseball player, recalls how joining the All-American Girls Professional Baseball League changed her life for the better.

-Rosie O’Donnell, who starred in the original, confirmed she will be making an appearance in the series.
+Rosie O’Donnell, who starred in the original, confirmed she will make an appearance in the series.
 “I’m playing a bartender in one of the scenes at the local gay bar,” she said on the “Everything Iconic With Danny Pellegrino” podcast.
-The cast also includes Roberta Colindrez, Nick Offerman, Saidah Arrika Ekulona, Kate Berlant, Kendall Johnson, Kelly McCormack, Alex Désert, Priscilla Delgado, Aaron Jennings, Molly Ephraim, Melanie Field, and Dale Dickey also star.
+The cast also includes Roberta Colindrez, Nick Offerman, Saidah Arrika Ekulona, Kate Berlant, Kendall Johnson, Kelly McCormack, Alex Désert, Priscilla Delgado, Aaron Jennings, Molly Ephraim, Melanie Field and Dale Dickey.
 Nick Offerman is playing the role of Rockford Peaches coach Casey “Dove” Porter.